ck3g/ck3g.github.io/about.md

 layout: page
 title: About
 permalink: /about
-desc: "Vitaly Tatarintsev, a developer who constantly seek for new knowledge and like to hone my skills"
+desc: "Vitali Tatarintev, a developer who continuously seek new knowledge and like to hone my skills"
-keywords: "Vitaly Tatarintsev, Vitali Tatarintev, developer, learning, Elixir, Phoenix, Ruby, Ruby on Rails"
+keywords: "Vitaly Tatarintsev, Vitali Tatarintev, developer, learning, Elixir, Phoenix, Ruby, Ruby on Rails, ReactNative, React, SwiftUI, Swift, iOS"
 ---

-I'm **Vitaly Tatarintsev**, a developer who constantly seek for new knowledge and like to hone my skills.
+I’m **Vitali Tatarintev**, a developer who continuously seek new knowledge and like to hone my skills.

-I'm using [Ruby](https://www.ruby-lang.org) and [Ruby on Rails](http://rubyonrails.org/) as my primary development tools.
-But I also learn other stuff.
-At the moment, for example, I'm learning [Elixir](https://elixir-lang.org/) programming language along with the [Phoenix](http://phoenixframework.org/) framework.
-More than that, I'm also documenting the process of the learning.
+I like to learn about different languages and technologies and play with them.
+You can notice that from the variety of topics covered in my blog.

-If you want to hear more about stuff I have learned, feel free to subscribe down below.
+If you want to hear more about stuff I have learned, feel free to subscribe to receive an email about new posts.

-If you like the stuff I'm doing, you can subscribe to get updates.
+Like the stuff I'm doing?
+Subscribe to get updates.
 You can also consider to {% include buy_me_a_coffee.html %}